 This article will compare the Head Prestige Pro vs Wilson Pro Staff 97 to see how they compare to each other in terms of racket specs and playability.

-The Wilson Pro Staff 97 is endorsed by top tennis pros on the ATP and WTA Tours including Grigor Dimitrov, Ons Jabeur, and Petra Kvitova while the Head Prestige Pro is endorsed by Aslan Karatsev and Marin Cilic.
+The Pro Staff 97 (or “PS 97”) is endorsed by top tennis pros on the ATP and WTA Tours including Grigor Dimitrov, Ons Jabeur, and Petra Kvitova while the Prestige Pro (or “HPP”) is endorsed by Aslan Karatsev and Marin Cilic.

-Both of these tennis rackets are low-powered and heavy rackets that are best used by advanced tennis players and are not suited to beginner to intermediate players.
+Both of these rackets are low-powered and heavy rackets that are best used by advanced players and are not suited to beginner to intermediate players.

-In the below racket comparison we will be looking at the 2021 version of the Head Prestige Pro and Version 13 of the Wilson Pro Staff 97.
+In the below racket comparison, I will be looking at the 2023 version of the HPP and Version 14 of the PS 97.

-The Pro Staff 97 (97in) has a slightly smaller head size when compared with the Prestige Pro (98in) so you will find that the Prestige Pro will have a slightly larger sweet spot.
+The PS97 (97in) has a slightly smaller head size when compared with the HPP (98in) so you will find that the HPP will have a slightly larger sweet spot.

 Both rackets have a standard 27in racket length and are not extended.